 Once you’ve set up your past-due notice templates and have identified–and prioritized–your list of overdue accounts, the traditional dunning process does become more organized—but it’s still quite manual.

 Note that once you start sending these dunning letters, the conversations themselves will often be fairly one-sided.
 And if you rely on paper-based invoicing, you might be required to send your customer a second invoice in the mail if they are unable to locate the first.
 This could delay the collections process even more.

 Step 4.
 Review and start sending dunning letters

 Prior to sending your dunning letters, you’ll likely need a senior member of the collections team to review and vet them.

 Step 5.
-(Hopefully) receive payments on overdue invoices
+(Hopefully) receive payments on past-due invoices

 How to track dunning letter and collections performance

 Having a firm grasp on—and insight into—your DSO will make tracking dunning letter and collections performance easier.